William H. Nickerson

 William Hoffman Nickerson (born January 22, 1939) is an American politician from Connecticut.
 A member of the Republican Party, he was in the Connecticut House of Representatives from 1987 to 1991 and the Connecticut State Senate from 1991 to 2009.

+Early life and education

+Nickerson was born on January 22, 1939 in Glen Cove, New York to Hoffman and Jane (née Soames) Nickerson.
+His father was a Harvard graduate, served as an army officer in both world wars, was a Republican member of the New York State Assembly from the 27th district in 1916 representing the Upper East Side, and was an author.
+He was also previously married to Ruth Comstock from 1916 up until their divorce in 1937.
+The marriage produced two children, one of which was Eugene Nickerson, a Democratic politician from New York.

+Nickerson received his BA from Harvard College in 1961.
+He then received his LLB from Columbia Law School in 1964.
+While studying at Columbia Law, he married Jane McPherson on September 8, 1962.

 Career

 From 1969 until 1986, Nickerson served as the Greenwich Town Meeting Representative.
-In 1986, Nickerson ran for the House of Representatives and won.
-He served in the State House until 1990 when he was elected to the State Senate.
+In 1978, he ran for the 149th state house district.
+Although he won the Republican town committee endorsement 12-10, he lost to Everett Smith Jr. 977-919 in the primary.
+In 1986, Nickerson ran for the district again and won.
+He initially sought the Republican nomination for Connecticut's 4th congressional district in 1987, but dropped out on June 27 due to lack of support among Greenwich delegates.
+He served in the State House until 1990 when he was elected to the State Senate, defeating incumbent Senator Emil Benvenuto (ACP) and Greenwich Selectman Ned Lamont (D).
 He declined to seek another term to the State Senate in 2008.

 Nickerson previously practiced law and was a member of the bars in Connecticut and New York.

 In 2016, Nickerson endorsed John Kasich for President of the United States.

-Education

-Nickerson received his AB from Harvard College in 1961.
-He then received his LLB from Columbia Law School in 1964.

 Personal

 Nickerson is from Greenwich, Connecticut.
 He has two adult children with his wife Jane.